In a nutshell

 - Avoid using more than half of your available bandwidth on any one line

-- Even if you can stream at a higher bitrate speed, it is recommended not to do so because your viewers will have quality issues watching a stream at a high rate
+- Even if you can stream at a higher bitrate, it is recommended not to do so because your viewers may have quality issues watching a stream at a high rate

 Balancing out the exact bitrate to use for streaming on Twitch can be a complicated and harrowing challenge — even for experienced streamers.
 To give your viewers a seamless, quality streaming experience, you need to pick the best bitrate for your Twitch stream.
 Without it, you can handicap your ability to play the games you’re eager to stream.
 So, to learn what the best streaming bitrate is and how it changes based on your resolution, you need to know the various components that influence bitrate requirements.